ofri/Open-Knesset/README.rst

   - ``git config --local user.name "Your Name"``
   - ``git config --local user.email "your@email.com"``

 - Create the virtual environment.
-In the terminal cd to the directory ypu want the environment create it and run ``virtualenv oknesset``.
+In the terminal cd to the directory you want the environment create it and run ``virtualenv oknesset``.

 - Activate the virutalenv ``cd oknesset; . bin/activate`` Note the changed